Trump Legal Team On Mueller Investigation: ‘This Is A Grand Slam’

 The rest of the president’s legal team is displaying confidence as well, according to the publication, and they have every reason to, it seems.

-As Pulitzer prize-winning progressive journalist Glenn Greenwald put it in a tweet, “The Mueller investigation is complete and this is a simple fact that will never go away: not one single American was charged, indicted or convicted for conspiring with Russia to influence the 2016 election – not even a low-level volunteer.
+Pulitzer prize-winning progressive journalist Glenn Greenwald summed up the feelings it in a tweet.

+“The Mueller investigation is complete and this is a simple fact that will never go away: not one single American was charged, indicted or convicted for conspiring with Russia to influence the 2016 election – not even a low-level volunteer.
 The number is zero.”

-Indeed, not a single American citizen was charged, indicted, or convicted for colluding or conspiring with official Moscow to sway the 2016 presidential election in Donald Trump’s favor.
+Indeed, not a single American citizen was charged, indicted, or convicted for colluding or conspiring with Moscow to sway the 2016 presidential election in Donald Trump’s favor.
 According to multiple media reports, that will not change.

 As Bloomberg reported, Robert Mueller did not issue any further indictments, diminishing Trump critics’ hopes that those close to the president — or even himself — will be prosecuted.